-This feature supports transaction entry using the Expense tab details (as shown in these figures) and also supports the Item tab details.
+This feature supports transaction entry using the Expenses tab details (shown in these figures) and also supports the Items tab details.
 However, you can use only one or the other in the same Batch Enter Transactions session.

 In effect, this feature allows accounting professionals to automate the process of entering large amounts of data into a client's QuickBooks data file.
+Access to this in QuickBooks Enterprise gives companies the option of entering data in batch from an Excel spreadsheet.